Yixiang Fang

 [Google Scholar], [DBLP]

-Yixiang Fang is an Associate Professor in the School of Data Science at the Chinese University of Hong Kong, Shenzhen.
-Previously, he was a Research Associate in the School of Computer Science and Engineering, the University of New South Wales (UNSW), working with Prof. Xuemin Lin.
-He received the PhD from Department of Computer Science in the University of Hong Kong (HKU) in 2017, advised by Prof. Reynold Cheng.
-He was a visiting scholar at Nanyang Technological University in 2016, working with Prof. Gao Cong.
+Yixiang Fang is an Associate Professor at the Chinese University of Hong Kong, Shenzhen.
+Previously, he was a Research Associate at the School of Computer Science and Engineering, the University of New South Wales (UNSW), Australia, during 2018 - 2020.
+He received the PhD from Department of Computer Science at the University of Hong Kong (HKU), Hong Kong, in 2017.
+He was a visiting scholar at Nanyang Technological University in 2016.

 Yixiang Fang's general research interests mainly focus on the data management, data mining, and artificial intelligence over big data, particularly big graph data.
-He has published extensively in the areas of database and data mining, including One of the Best Papers in SIGMOD 2020 (a world flagship conference in database areas), and most of them are published in top-tier conferences (e.g., PVLDB, SIGMOD, ICDE, NeurIPS, WWW, AAAI, and IJCAI) and journals (e.g., TODS, VLDBJ, and TKDE).
-He was awarded the 2021 ACM SIGMOD Research Highlight Award and 2025 CUHK-Shenzhen Excellent Teaching Achievement Award.
-Currently, he is an editorial board member of the journal Information Processing & Management (IPM, IF: 6.9).
-He was a PC co-chair of LLM+Graph@VLDB2025 workshop.
-He has also served on the program committees for several top conferences (e.g., VLDB, ICDE, KDD, AAAI, and IJCAI) and as invited reviewers for top journals (e.g., TKDE and VLDBJ) in the areas of database, data mining, and artificial intelligence.
+He has published extensively in the areas of database and data mining, including One of the Best Papers in SIGMOD 2020 (a world flagship conference in database areas), and most of them are published in top-tier conferences (e.g., VLDB, SIGMOD, ICDE, KDD, NeurIPS, WWW, and AAAI) and journals (e.g., TODS, VLDBJ, and TKDE).
+He was awarded the 2021 ACM SIGMOD Research Highlight Award and 2025 CUHK-Shenzhen Teaching Achievement Award (Excellent Prize).
+Currently, he is an Editorial Board Member of the journal Information Processing & Management (IPM, IF: 6.9).
+He was a PC co-chair of LLM+Graph@VLDB2025 workshop and Agents+Graph@VLDB2026 workshop.
+He has also served on the program committees for several top conferences (e.g., VLDB, ICDE, KDD, WWW, and AAAI) and as invited reviewers for top journals (e.g., TKDE and VLDBJ) in the areas of database, data mining, and artificial intelligence.
 He is a member of ACM, IEEE, and CCF.

 Yixiang Fang's general research interests mainly focus on the data management, data mining, and artificial intelligence over big data, particularly big graph data.
-Currently, he is mainly working on the research topics of densest subgraph discovery, community search, path/connectivity computation, LLM + Graph (e.g., graph-based retrieval augmented generation), and so on.
+Currently, he is mainly working on the research topics of graph-based retrieval augmented generation, community search, densest subgraph discovery, and so on.

 Yixiang Fang's general research interests mainly focus on the data management, data mining, and artificial intelligence over big data, particularly big graph data.
 Currently, he is working on the following research topics:

-The two most representative topics that Yixiang has studied are Community Search and Densest Subgraph Discovery, which are introduced as follows.
+The three most representative topics that Yixiang has studied are Retrieval-Augmented Generation (RAG), Community Search (CS) and Densest Subgraph Discovery (DSD), which are introduced as follows.

-As a hot research topic in the network science, community search (CS) aims to efficiently find the most likely community that contains the query vertex.
+As a hot topic of subgraph query in the network science, CS aims to efficiently query the most likely community that contains the query vertex.
 It has attracted great attention from both academic and industry areas, and found various real-world applications, such as friend recommendation, event organization, fraud detection, network analysis, and retrieval augmented generation (RAG) for LLMs.
-Yixiang has systematically studied this topic and made many contributions, including
+Yixiang has systematically studied this topic on attributed graphs, directed graphs, and heterogeneous graphs, and achieved significant contributions by developing new models, efficient algorithms, and innovative theories.
+Additinoally, he has published a book about cohesive subgraph search over heterogeneous graphs.

-As one of the most fundamental problems in graph mining, DSD aims to discover the subgraph with the highest density from a given graph.
+As one of the most fundamental graph mining problems, DSD aims to discover the subgraph with the highest density from a given graph.
+More precisely, given an undirected graph, the DSD problem asks for a subgraph with the highest density, defined as the number of edges over the number of vertices in the subgraph, and it is often termed the densest subgraph.
 This topic has garnered tremendous attention from both database and theory areas in recent years.
-It has found a broad spectrum of real applications, such as network community detection, graph index construction, regulatory motif discovery in DNA, fake follower detection, etc. Yixiang has continuously worked on this topic, and innovatively addressed this problem by developing a k-core-based paradigm.
-He has achieved a series of breakthroughs on this research topic, including
+It has found a broad spectrum of real applications, such as network community detection, graph index construction, regulatory motif discovery in DNA, fake follower detection, etc. Yixiang has continuously worked on this topic, and achieved a series of breakthroughs, including novel DSD algorithms, in-depth experimental study, tutorial, and survey.